scubaninja/golang-beginner-hack/docs/GroundZero.md

 Congratulations !
 You've completed the first 2 learning modules!
 There is a lot to learn in a new programming language, learning things like 'hello world' can get a bit dull.
 We hope that you enjoyed the modules.
 We would love feedback on them at the end of the hack.

-To progress and begin the challenge, please start at Hello World [docs\helloworld.md]
+To progress and begin the challenge, please start at [Hello World](docs\helloworld.md)

 You will be given all of the directions, and tools you need!
 Good luck!